 Embattled development firm All Year Holdings has one less lawsuit to worry about, at least.

 Yoel Goldman’s company, which in March accused partner Zoltan Berkowitz of executing “illegitimate” deed transfers on 14 Prospect Heights apartment properties, has entered into a series of agreements to resolve the dispute.
-The Sunday filing was record on the Tel Aviv Stock Exchange.
+The Sunday filing was recorded on the Tel Aviv Stock Exchange.

 The settlement entails the sale of the portfolio to a third party, and a sale agreement has already been signed.
 The deal is expected to generate $3.9 million in cash flow for the Goldman-Berkowitz joint venture after the repayment of existing debt, with $1.35 million going to All Year.